philippmuench/HaplotypeDeconstructor/README.md

 [1] 1691   134
 ```

-Here, we have 134 studies of which we have 1691 SNPs in total for the genome _Akkermansia muciniphila_ faecalis_.
+Here, we have 134 studies of which we have 1691 SNPs in total for the genome _Akkermansia muciniphila_.
 In general, the user needs to specify the number of haplotypes to deconstruct for.
 Since this is unkown, the function `assessNumberHaplotyes` tries out different values and returns the explained variance per test.
 E.g.

 ```r
 # check how many haplotypes are in the community